Regine Olsen: Later years and marriage to Johan Frederik Schlegel

 On 16 April 1843 Kierkegaard was leaving Vor Frue Church when he saw Olsen who nodded to him which Kierkegaard understood to mean she had forgiven him.
 This was an important interaction for them which would signify that Olsen had moved on.
 Kierkegaard would later write in his journal:

 At Vespers on Easter Sunday in Frue Kirke (during Mynster's sermon), she nodded to me.
 I do not know if it was pleadingly or forgivingly, but in any case very affectionately.
 I had sat down in a place apart, but she discovered it.
 Would to God that she had not done so.
 Now a year and a half of suffering and all the enormous pains I took are wasted; she does not believe that I was a deceiver, she has faith in me.
 What ordeals now lie ahead of her.
 The next will be that I am a hypocrite.
 The higher we go, the more dreadful it is.
 That a man of my inwardness, of my religiousness, could act in such a way.
 And yet I can no longer live solely for her, cannot expose myself to the contempt of men in order to lose my honor—that I have done.
 Shall I in sheer madness go ahead and become a villain just to get her to believe it—ah, what help is that.
 She will still believe that I was not that before.

 On 3 November 1847 Olsen married her former tutor, Johan Frederik Schlegel, in the Church of Our Saviour in Copenhagen.
 The marriage was happy and stable.
 The two even read aloud to each other passages from Kierkegaard's writings, which were then getting much attention in Denmark.
-Poet Anthony Walton imagines Kierkegard's state of mind on the day of her wedding: